empsp/xmlslurper/README.md

 	}
 	```

 	The above snippet of code is going to extract and create not only immediate children 'Movie' nodes but also the ones placed under 'fr:Franchise' node.
-By providing a XSD schema file for the XML document ignorable characters (indentations/carriage returns etc. in the input document) are going to be truly ignored.
+By providing a XSD schema file, ignorable characters (indentations/carriage returns etc.) are going to be truly ignored in the input XML document.
 Notice, handling of `XMLStream` related exceptions occurs on `XMLSlurper.parse()` method. `XMLStreamException`, produced by the `XMLStream`, has been wrapped in `XMLStreamRuntimeException` inheriting from `RuntimeException` for convenience and still should be caught and handled.

 	Output of one of the generated 'Movie' XML documents is as follows: